chrisgrieser/dotfiles-old/.config/karabiner/README.md

 karabiner://karabiner/assets/complex_modifications/import?url=https://raw.githubusercontent.com/chrisgrieser/dotfiles/main/.config/karabiner/assets/complex_modifications/fn-launcher.json
 ```

-Edit the keys and apps in the JSON to your liking.
+The keys and apps in the JSON can be edited however wanted.

-[^1]: On non-German keyboards, `y` and `z` are switched.
+[^1]: On non-German keyboards, `y` and `z` are switched, so the key codes are the other way round.

-[^2]: Technically speaking, moves it slightly above to the bottom right
+[^2]: Technically speaking, moves it slightly above to the bottom right (not complete bottom right to avoid triggering the Dock).